AveroLLC/reporting-api-exercise/README.md

         - Each ordered item has a set boolean property ```voided``` indicating if the check is voided.
         - Each ordered item has a ```created_at``` date. created_at is to be used when calculating reports.

-Given a start and end dates, a business id, a report type, and a time interval you will need to calculate the report for the report type, constrained by start date, end date and business_id, aggregated by the time interval.
+Given start and end dates, a business id, a report type, and a time interval, you will need to calculate the report for the report type over this date range and aggregated by the time interval.

 ## Expectations:
 - You may use any language, library, database, and framework that you wish.
 Ultimately, you should choose whatever tools will best enable you to deliver a quality product.